Kim Kardashian Opens Up About Her Emotional Run In With OJ Simpson

 “I just, you know, his kids are all so amazing, and Nicole’s kids,” Kardashian explained to Cheban.
 “And I’m still somewhat friendly with his children.
 I don’t really talk to them, but I did connect with his son a few years back, and I just have respect for them.”

 Simpson recently came up on Keeping Up With the Kardashians.
-In a clip for Sunday’s episode, Jenner appears frustrated by tabloid rumours that claim she had an affair with Simpson.
-Rumours that Khloé is the child of Simpson have long plagued the family, despite continuous denials that anything other than friendship occurred between Jenner and Simpson.
+In a clip for Sunday’s episode, Jenner appears frustrated by tabloid rumors that claim she had an affair with Simpson.
+Rumors that Khloé is the child of Simpson have long plagued the family, despite continuous denials that anything other than friendship occurred between Jenner and Simpson.

 “After 25 years, you’d think it just wouldn’t be a thing,” Jenner says in the clip.